Black swallower: Description

 A small lower spine occurs on the preoperculum.
-The pectoral fins are long, with 12–15 (usually 13) rays; the pelvic fins are small and contain five rays.
+The pectoral fins are long, with 12–14 (usually 13) rays; the pelvic fins are small and contain five rays.
 Of the two dorsal fins, the first is spiny with 10–12 spines, and the second is longer with one spine and 26–29 soft rays.
 The anal fin contains one spine and 26–29 soft rays.
 The caudal fin is forked with 9 rays.
 The lateral line is continuous with two pores per body segment.

+Dentition

+The black swallower has a unique set of teeth.
+Specifically, it has fangs that are incurred and almost fully straight.
+Usually, the fish has multiple fangs, whereas the second one tends to be the largest.
+The black swallower also has mobile fangs, which means that these fangs are loose in their sockets, and can help in damaging and chewing prey.